j2store/userguide/payment_interpay.md

 # Interpay

-This plugin integrates InterPay payment solutions with Joomla J2Store eCommerce solution.

-It implements using Interac online web re-director which offers you you privacy and security.
+This plugin implements Interac online web re-director which offers you privacy and security.

 ## System Requirements